mit-pdos/sigmaos/cpython3.11/Doc/reference/import.rst

 .. versionchanged:: 3.4
-   The :meth:`~importlib.abc.MetaPathFinder.find_spec` method of meta path finders replaced :meth:`!find_module`, which is now deprecated.
+   The :meth:`~importlib.abc.MetaPathFinder.find_spec` method of meta path finders replaced :meth:`~importlib.abc.MetaPathFinder.find_module`, which is now deprecated.
 While it will continue to work without change, the import machinery will try it only if the finder does not implement :meth:`~importlib.abc.MetaPathFinder.find_spec`.

 .. versionchanged:: 3.10
-   Use of :meth:`!find_module` by the import system now raises :exc:`ImportWarning`.
+   Use of :meth:`~importlib.abc.MetaPathFinder.find_module` by the import system now raises :exc:`ImportWarning`.

-.. versionchanged:: 3.12
-   :meth:`!find_module` has been removed.
-   Use :meth:`~importlib.abc.MetaPathFinder.find_spec` instead.

 Loading